-BCC's one-stop Career Center provides career planning and job search assistance to students and members of the community.
-The Center provides one-on-one career advising, career and job search classes and workshops, job search assistance, work-study and internship opportunities, and computerized career and job search resources.
-Please visit our Center located on the second floor of the Student Services Building, Main Campus, or call (425) 564-2018 for more information.
+BCC's one-stop Career Center provides career planning and job search assistance for students, prospective students, alumni, and community members.
+The Center provides one-on-one career advising, career and job search classes and workshops, job search assistance, internship and work study programs, and computerized career and job search resources.
+Please visit our Center located on the second floor of the Student Services Building, Main Campus, call (425) 564-2279, or visit www.bcc.ctc.edu/careers for more information.